Understanding Criminal Procedure and Getting Arrested in Florida

 Excessive Force in Florida

-When reviewing whether the force used was reasonable, a court will consider factors including:
+When reviewing whether the force used was reasonable, a court will consider factors including, but not limited to:

 - The seriousness of the crime the person was suspected of committing